aklivity/zilla-docs/src/concepts/what-is-zilla.md

 ### API Registry and Schema Registry Integrations

-Zilla integrates with schema registries and API registries including Apicurio, Confluent Schema Registry (Zilla Plus), and Karapace.
+Zilla integrates with schema registries and API registries including Apicurio, Confluent Schema Registry in <ZillaPlus/>, and Karapace.

 ### Security